Open-Attestation/open-attestation-cli/README.md

 ### NPX

-If you only want to execute a few commands, you can also opt to use `npx` for the installation:
+If you only want to execute a few commands, you can also opt to use `npx`:

 ```bash
 npx -p @govtechsg/open-attestation-cli open-attestation <arguments>